JUGALSUTHAR29/practice/README.md

-this are Java script and python practce files only here i created some little project and some important topics of java-script
+these are Java script and python practce files only here i created some little project and some important topics of java-script